A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Method

 \subsection{The Theory}

 It is important to begin by acknowledging that the causal inference methods described here and in the sister article do not address the question of whether a treatment variable $A$ has a causal effect on an outcome variable $Y$.
 Indeed, the causal relationships between variables must be established {\it a priori}, based on theoretical considerations and domain knowledge.
 For example, see Figure 1, where the direction of the arrows displays the direction of the causal relationships.
-Only after the causal structure of the variables has been defined, one applies the methods of causal inference to estimate and test the causal effect, based on data.
-Moreover, some authors even advise against using methods of causal inference if it is not possible, in principle, to envision a randomized experiment (Cochran 1965; Dorn 1953; Holland 1986; Rubin 1973a,b; Rubin 2007).
+Only after the causal structure of the variables has been defined, one can apply the methods of causal inference to estimate and test the causal effect, based on data.
+Moreover, some authors even advise against using methods of causal inference if it is not possible, at least in principle, to envision performing the study as a randomized experiment \citep{cochran, dorn, holland, rubin_a, rubin_b, rubin1974, rubin2007}.

-A great deal of the work in the field of causal inference is dedicated to determining the conditions required for causality to be established.
-If the theoretically-justified causal structure is one resembling that displayed in Figure 1a, where a treatment $A$ causally effects the outcome $Y$, subject to some unmeasurable ``error" $U$, then the assessment of causality is relatively straightforward.
-However, in the presence of a confounding variable $U$, affecting both the treatment and the outcome (Figure 1b), certain conditions must be met.\footnote{In the sister article, the confounders are denoted $X$; here, they are denoted $U$ because they are assumed to be unmeasured.} To address some of these conditions, it is convenient to consider the case of a binary treatment, denoted $A=0$ and $A=1$ (even though the bulk of the present work deals with a continuous treatment).
+A great deal of the work in the field of causal inference is dedicated to determining the conditions required for causality to be identified.
+If the theoretically-justified causal structure is one resembling that displayed in Figure 1a, where a treatment $A$ causally affects the outcome $Y$, subject to some unmeasured ``error'' $U$, then the assessment of causality is relatively straightforward.
+However, in the presence of a confounding variable $U$, affecting both the treatment and the outcome (Figure 1b), certain conditions must be met.\footnote{In the sister article, the confounders are denoted $X$; here, they are denoted $U$ because they are assumed to be unmeasured.} To address some of these conditions, it is convenient to consider the case of a binary treatment, denoted $A=0$ and $A=1$, even though the bulk of the present work deals with a continuous treatment.
 According to the potential outcomes framework, one measure of causal effect is the Average Treatment Effect (ATE), defined as $ATE = E[Y(1)] - E[Y(0)]$, where $Y(0)$ and $Y(1)$ are the potential outcomes if the experimental unit is exposed to the two treatment values, respectively.

 The first condition necessary for causal inference is that the conditional expectation of each potential outcome, given the corresponding treatment, is equal to the conditional expected value of the observed outcome, all for a specific value of the confounder $U$.
 Mathematically, this assumption is written as